edan-ais/Rangler-Info/docs/PRIVACY.md

 ## Privacy Policy
 Last Updated: 05-07-2025

-This Privacy Policy describes how DataSpace and its parent company, Analytic Intelligence Solutions ("we," "us," or "our"), collects, uses, and discloses information when you use the DataSpace demonstration.
+This Privacy Policy describes how Rangler and its parent company, Analytic Intelligence Solutions ("we," "us," or "our"), collects, uses, and discloses information when you use the DataSpace demonstration.

 ## Information Collection
-The DataSpace demo uses local browser storage to store:

-- Uploaded file types
-- Uploaded file content
-- Uploaded file names
-- Uploaded file changes made in DataSpace
+When you use the Rangler demo, we collect:
+- Complete conversation transcripts with our service
+- User analytics including device type, browser information, IP address (anonymized), session duration, and interaction patterns
-- All uploaded file information
+- Any information you voluntarily provide during conversations

+This data is stored using our third-party, GDPR-compliant service providers, specifically:
+- Voiceflow: Manages conversation flows and stores interaction data
+- Airtable: Serves as our database for user information and analytics

-## Data Storage and Transmission
+## Data Usage
-All information is stored entirely on your device or within your personal, shareable file copy using our proprietary DataSpace technology.
-No data is transmitted to our servers.
-DataSpace operates without requiring external server connections for its core functionality.
+We use collected information to:
+- Improve the performance and accuracy of our demo
+- Analyze usage patterns to enhance user experience
+- Train and refine our underlying models
+- Fix technical issues and bugs

 ## Data Sharing
-When you choose to share content with others, a copy of the DataSpace file with your selected data attached is created.
-You control exactly what information is shared and with whom.
+We do not sell your personal data to third parties.
+Your information is only shared with:
+- Voiceflow and Airtable as our data processors
+- Our employees and contractors who need access for service improvement
+- When required by law or to protect our legal rights

+## Data Storage and Retention
+Your data is stored on secure servers managed by our service providers.
+We retain data for a period of 12 months, after which it is automatically anonymized.
+You can request data deletion at any time by contacting us at the email provided below.

 ## Security
-DataSpace implements multiple security measures:
+Rangler implements multiple security measures including:

-- File execution occurs in isolated sandbox environments
-- DataSpace technology automatically neutralizes potentially malicious code
-- No server connections means no vulnerability to typical server-side attacks

-## Analytics and Tracking
-The DataSpace demonstration does not use cookies, tracking technologies, or analytics tools that send data to third parties.
+- Encryption of data in transit and at rest
+- Regular security assessments
+- Access controls and authentication requirements
+- Staff training on data protection

+## Your Rights
+Depending on your location, you may have rights to:
+- Access your personal information
+- Correct inaccurate data
+- Request deletion of your data
+- Object to certain processing activities
+- Export your data in a portable format

+To exercise these rights, please contact us using the information below.

+## International Data Transfers
+Your data may be processed in countries other than where you reside.
+We ensure appropriate safeguards are in place to protect your information when transferred internationally.

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
 The most current version will always be available within the application.
+Significant changes will be communicated via in-app notification.

 ## Contact Information
-For questions about this Privacy Policy, please contact: edan@analyticintelligencesolutions.com
+For questions about this Privacy Policy or to exercise your data rights, please contact: edan@analyticintelligencesolutions.com